ps4dr/ps4dr/R/preprocessing/README.rst

 Preprocessing
 =============

-How to run the preprocessing scripts.
+How to run the pre-processing scripts:

 1. **01STOPGAP2_functions.R**.
 Contains all the functions needed to run the next script
 2. **02STOPGAP2_run.R**.
 Run STOPGAP2 pipeline to generate processed-GWAS data.